 Excessive consumption may be detrimental to the teeth’s appearance.

 Tamarind Juice Benefits

-Let us look at the top 17 benefits of tamarind juice:
+Let us look at the top 17 ways in which tamarind benefits your health:

 2. Eye Care

 The tamarind pulp juice can be used to cure conjunctivitisi XIrritation or inflammation of the thin clear tissue that covers the white part of the eyeball, causing it to appear reddish.
 Pilesi XAlso known as Haemorrhoids these are swellings containing enlarged blood vessels that are found inside or around the rectum and anus.
 (4).
 Eye drops are prepared by the traditional method using tamarind seeds to cure dry eye syndrome (5).

 The tamarind flower’s juice is extracted and this is to be drunk to potentially help with bleeding piles (4).

 Tamarind juice is widely used in many states of India for making curries, salad dressing, marinade, etc. Here are a few ideas: